Towards Interpreting Visual Information Processing in Vision-Language Models: Conclusion

 \section{Conclusion}

-In this work, we investigated the processing of visual information in Vision-Language Models, focusing on the LLaVA architecture.
-Our study reveals that object-specific information is highly localized within visual tokens corresponding to the object's spatial location in the original image.
-This challenges the hypothesis that VLMs primarily rely on global image features encoded in register tokens.

-Surprisingly, we found that representations at visual token positions evolve through the model's layers to align with interpretable textual concepts, suggesting that VLMs may refine visual information towards language-like representations even without explicit pretraining on next-token prediction for visual inputs.
-Our attention blocking experiments further showed that VLMs directly extract object-specific information from relevant visual tokens in mid to late layers, while also processing broader contextual information from non-object tokens in earlier layers.

-These findings advance our understanding of VLMs, bridging the gap between our knowledge of language and vision models.
-Our work provides a foundation for more interpretable and controllable multimodal systems.
-We hope to further investigate how our insights can be used to improve VLM performance, particularly in reducing hallucinations, model editing, and enhancing factual accuracy.
+Our investigation into visual information processing in LLaVA reveals that object information is highly localized within visual tokens corresponding to the object's spatial location, challenging the hypothesis that VLMs primarily rely on global features in register tokens.
+Visual token representations evolve to align with interpretable textual concepts across layers, suggesting VLMs refine visual information toward language-like representations even without next-token prediction pretraining for visual inputs.
+Our attention blocking experiments suggest that VLMs may extract object information from relevant visual tokens in mid-to-late layers.
+These findings bridge the gap between our understanding of language and vision models, providing a foundation for more interpretable multimodal systems.